Rezulin Side Effects

 Generic Name: troglitazone

-Note: This document contains side effect information about troglitazone.
-Some of the dosage forms listed on this page may not apply to the brand name Rezulin.
+Note: This page contains side effects data for the generic drug troglitazone.
+It is possible that some of the dosage forms included below may not apply to the brand name Rezulin.

 For the Consumer

 Stop taking troglitazone (the active ingredient contained in Rezulin) and seek emergency medical attention if you experience an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives).

 In rare cases, troglitazone has caused severe liver damage resulting in death or liver transplant.
 Notify your doctor immediately if you develop nausea, vomiting, abdominal pain, unusual fatigue, loss of appetite, yellow skin or eyes, itching, clay-colored stools, or dark urine.
 These symptoms may be early signs of liver damage.